-The first quality report will be prepared and submitted to Eurostat in 2016 in accordance with Regulation (EC) No 1185/2009 concerning statistics on pesticides.
+The report will be prepared in 2021 when data on the five-year period are submitted to Eurostat in accordance with Regulation (EC) No 1185/2009 concerning statistics on pesticides.

 11.1.
 Quality assurance All systematic activities implemented that can be demonstrated to provide confidence that the processes will fulfil the requirements for the statistical output.